cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/contribute/explanation/pr_style.md

 See the [Changelog Guidelines](../reference/changelog_guidelines.md) for explanations of the categories.

-### Closing issues using keywords
+## Closing issues using keywords

+[Github has a feature][keyword] that allows you to close issues using keywords in your PR description.

-One more thing: when marking your PR as closing, fixing, or resolving issues, please include this somewhere in the description:
+If your PR closes (or 'fix') an existing issue, please include this somewhere in the description:

 ```md
 - {keyword} #{issue}